-As in the Indonesian ABND costing exercise, a low and a high scenario for combined proposed schemes were considered in Thailand: 11
+The low and high scenarios for combined proposed schemes considered in the Thailand ABND exercise are detailed below:3

-- The low combined benefit package includes the establishment of a universal child support grant for all children aged 0-3 (children scenario 1); introduction of a maternity allowance for all women working in the informal sector, a sickness benefit for all informal economy workers, a vocational training programme for informal economy workers including an allowance for the poor, and an increased disability allowance benefit (working age scenarios 1, 2, 3 and 4); and indexation of benefits under the Government's universal non-contributory old age allowance (old age scenario 1). - The high combined benefit package includes the establishment of a universal child support grant for all children aged 0-12 (children scenario 5); introduction of a maternity allowance for all women working in the informal sector, a sickness benefit for all informal economy workers, a vocational training programme for informal economy workers including an allowance for the poor, and an increased disability allowance benefit (working age scenarios 1, 2, 3 and 4); and an alternative non-contributory allowance for older people with benefits expressed as a percentage of the nationally defined poverty line (old age scenario 2).
+The low combined benefit package includes the establishment of a universal child support grant for all children aged 0-3 (children scenario 1); introduction of a maternity allowance for all women working in the informal sector, a sickness benefit for all informal economy workers, a vocational training programme for informal economy workers including an allowance for the poor, and an increased

-Based on the two package options, completing the SPF in Thailand would cost an estimated 0.50 to 1.21 per cent of GDP by 2020.

-Figure 15.
-Cost estimate of low and high combined benefit packages in percentage of GDP in Thailand
+Figure 19.
+Cost estimate of low and high combined benefit packages in percentage of GDP in Thailand disability allowance benefit (working age scenarios 1, 2, 3, and 4); and indexation of benefits under the Government's universal non-contributory old-age allowance (old age scenario 1).